meltaxa/apom/README.md

 APOM works by rotating a sequence of images based on the minutes of the current time.

-## Pre-requisites and Instructions
+## Instructions

-1. Linux OS.
-The BASH script really should be converted to Python or better incorporated in the javascript for a more agnostic approach.
-Submit a PR if you make this work on other platforms.

-2. A running webserver that the BASH script has access to copy images to.

-3. A directory of images with a numbered sequence suffix.
+1. Download and unzip this Github repo under your website directory.

+2. Copy your astro pics to the images directory.

+3. Rename the pics in sequence.
 For example:
-    ```01-image_of_Orion.jpg
-       02-image_of_M83.jpg
-       05-image_of_Pleiades.jpg
+    ```00.jpg
+       01.jpg
+       05.jpg
     ```
+    A 00.jpg is provided as a default.
     Note: You can skip a sequence.
-In the above example, image 02 would display for 3 minutes.
+In the above example, image 01 would display for 4 minutes.

 4. Optional: A text file to accompany the image file that contains a caption.
 For example:
-    ```01-image_of_Orion.txt
-       05-image_of_Pleiades.txt
+    ```01.txt
+       05.txt
     ```

-5. Edit the BASH script and replace the path to the images.

-6. Per the BASH script, create the appropriate cronjob.

-7. Edit the index.html and replace the URL string with your website containing the images.